-I have been working at Hillstone Restaurant Group full-time (Less than a year)
+I worked at Hillstone Restaurant Group full-time

 Let us know if we're missing any workplace or industry recognition –